mrablfz/Abolfazl-Moradi/README.md

 ## 🎯 **Key Achievements**

-- **Created an interactive data dashboard** for a global e-commerce company that increased user engagement by 40%. 📈
+- **Created an interactive data dashboard** for my university to have better dashboard. 📈
   _Tech stack: React.js, D3.js, MongoDB_

 - **Developed a machine learning model** that predicted customer churn with 92% accuracy. 🚀